Seirdy/seirdy.one/content/about/uses.md

 : I validate my Atom feeds using this tool.
 Like always, I filter out false positives and report them upstream.

 [htmltest](https://github.com/wjdp/htmltest) OR [html-proofer](https://github.com/gjtorikian/html-proofer)
 : Two very similar tools. html-proofer is slow but supports more features; I run the faster htmltest more often.
-They check for broken links, markup errors, and valid icons.
+They check for broken links, markup errors, and valid icons. htmltest's ability to cache links is really useful: instead of testing nearly two thousand links every run, I can spread the load over the course of a week.
+It's also much easier to build a static binary of htmltest than other link-checkers, like Lychee.

 [webhint](https://webhint.io)
 : When all the aforementioned tests pass, my staging site deploys and webhint runs on every page in its sitemap.
+Webhint checks HTTP headers, validates the Web App Manifest, ensures caching and compression work, checks for compatibility issues, validates compliance with a performance budget, and looks for common HTML/CSS mistakes.
 I skip its axe-based tests, since those are already covered by axe-core.

-  Webhint checks HTTP headers, validates the Web App Manifest, ensures caching and compression work, checks for compatibility issues, validates compliance with a performance budget, and looks for common HTML/CSS mistakes.

 Tools I have yet to add to this section:

 * Something to validate my Webfinger JSON against a schema
-* A tool to validate microdata and RDFa. structured-data-linter or Schemarama could work.
+* A tool to validate microdata and RDFa.
+The W3C structured-data-linter or Google's Schemarama could work.
 * A tool to validate microformats.

 ### Server-side stuff